suryakantamangaraj/MiscMATLABWork/README.md

 # MiscMATLABWork
-To store misc codes. for different projects
+To store misc codes for different projects